theanti9/ninecopy/README.md

           If this is false, the process will exit if existing files at the destination are encountered.

+ -s, --skip
+          Skip files that already exist at the destination.

+          Mutually exlusive with `overwrite`.

   -p, --progress
           Periodically log progress

   -t, --threads <THREADS>
           The number of threads to use for search and copy.

           Defaults to one per core.

-          Transfers with mostly large files may benefit from thread counts higher than one per core, depending on the core count and disk throughput.
+          Transfers with mostly large files may benefit from thread counts higher than one per core, depe nding on the core count and disk throughput.

+      --copy-if-newer
+          Copy files that already exist at the destination if the last modified time of the source file i s more current.

+          Must be used in conjunction with `skip`

+      --copy-if-larger
+          Copy files that already exist at the destination if the size of the source file is larger than the destination file.

+          Must be used in conjunction with `skip`

+  -c, --continue-on-error
+          Skip files that encounter an error and continue copying instead of exiting

   -h, --help
           Print help information (use `-h` for a summary)